thomas9120/pi-ui/Pi-UI-project-idea.md

 - **Path A: RPC subprocess.** The GUI spawns `pi --mode rpc` and talks JSONL over stdin/stdout, using Pi's RPC protocol as the only transport.
 - **Shell: Tauri** (Rust + system webview).
 No Electron.
-- Pi is consumed as-is (user's install or a bundled pinned binary).
-No fork of Pi internals.
+- Pi is consumed as-is via an **app-managed runtime**: the GUI downloads, installs, and updates its own pi binary — revving pi does not require an app rebuild.
+Repo role: consumer of published Pi artifacts (GitHub Release binaries, npm metadata), not a `packages/gui` in the fork.
 The Pi copy in this repo is for reference and for prototyping upstreamable changes.

 ## Why Path A works: Pi's mode architecture